jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-glitching countermeasures, and outlined alternative countermeasures to fault injection, including instruction duplication, memory store verification, and some forms of control flow integrity intended to provide fault detection.In July 2021, Rob Wood published PracticalConsiderations of Right\-to\-Repair Legislation.
-In this blog post, he offered OEM, device owner, and US Federal legislators perspectives on right\-to\-repair, and discussed how device security requires trade\-offs and compromises with usability, performance, cost, and repairability, and outlined specific implications of the proposed US legislation and how an OEM might alter their designs to comply.In May 2021, Eric Evenchick presented Building CANtactIn August 2021, Jon Szymaniak presentedPro: An Open Source CAN Bus Tool at NorthSec.
+glitching countermeasures, and outlined alternative countermeasures to fault injection, including instruction duplication, memory store verification, and some forms of control flow integrity intended to provide fault detection.
+In July 2021, Rob Wood published Practical Considerations of Right\-to\-Repair Legislation.
+In this blog post, he offered OEM, device owner, and US Federal legislators perspectives on right\-to\-repair, and discussed how device security requires trade\-offs and compromises with usability, performance, cost, and repairability, and outlined specific implications of the proposed US legislation and how an OEM might alter their designs to comply.
-In this talk, he discussed the design and release process for the CANtact Pro device, to help would\-be tool creators interested in launching their own hardware product to understand the many things that go into bringing a hardware idea to market, from PCB design to driver development.
-He also discussed open source tools for designing PCBs, writing cross\-platform drivers using Rust, the economics of releasing a device, and logistical challenges one can expect when building hardware.Depthcharge: A Framework for U\-Boot Hacking at DEF CON 29 Demo Labs.
+In August 2021, Jon Szymaniak presented
+Depthcharge: A Framework for U\-Boot Hacking at
+DEF CON 29 Demo Labs.
 Depthcharge is an extensible Python 3 toolkit designed to aid security researchers when analyzing a customized, product\-specific build of